 Craig Burnett, Living Positive Victoria

-Alison Coelho and Pier Moro, Centre for Culture, Ethnicity & Health
+Alison Coelho and Pier Moro, Centre for Culture, Ethnicity and Health

 Nic Holas, The Institute of Many (TIM)

 Rebekah Lamb, NTAHC (Northern Territory AIDS and Hepititis Council)